-The final days of school are fast approaching, making these end of year writing prompts a fun, reflective activity.
-Invite your kids to spend time looking forward to summer or thinking back on the year that’s passed.
+The final days of school are fast approaching, making these end of year writing prompts a fun, reflective activity for your homeschool.
+Invite your kids to spend time looking forward to summer or thinking back on the homeschool year that’s passed.

 1. Carnival Memories

 Summer is right around the corner.
 That means it’s almost time for the big state fair.
 You can hardly wait!
 As you look forward to the annual event, your mind drifts back to last year—and you relive the memories as if it were yesterday.
 Describe some snapshot moments of your day at the fair so your reader can hear and feel the excitement of the rides, picture the colorful scenes, or taste and smell your favorite carnival foods.

 If you didn’t go to the fair last year, use your imagination to write a make-believe “memory”!